MeoMix/StreamusChromeExtension/README.md

 * Desktop notifications of currently playing video
 * Customizable keyboard shortcuts
 * Sharing of playlists via URL
-* Enhancement of YouTube video pages with injected HTML
+* Enhancement of YouTube video pages with button for adding songs to playlists
-* Enhancement of Beatport Top 10/100 pages with injected HTML
+* Enhancement of Beatport with Streamus buttons for listening to full songs

 Usage Demo
 ========